What are standard drinks? Why is knowing about them important?

 - Shot (1.5 ounce) of liquor or distilled spirits.

-Each standard drink of beer, wine and spirits has the same amount of alcohol.
+Each standard drink of beer, wine and spirits has the same amount of pure alcohol.
 It’s six-tenths of one ounce.
-Alcohol equivalence refers to the fact that standard drinks are equivalent in their alcohol content.
+Alcohol equivalence refers to the fact that standard drinks are equal in their alcohol content.

-- Academy of Nutrition and Dietetics (AND) (formerly the American Dietetic Association (ADA).
+- Acad of Nutrition and Diet (AND) (formerly the Am Diet Ass’n (ADA).

-- Alcohol and Tobacco Tax and Trade Bureau (TTB) (formerly the Bureau of Alcohol, Tobacco and Firearms (BASTF).
+- Alcohol and Tobacco Tax and Trade Bur (TTB) (formerly the Bur of Alcohol, Tobacco and Firearms (BASTF).

-- National Institute of Alcohol Abuse and Alcoholism (NIAAA).
+- Nat Inst of Alcohol Abuse and Alcoholism (NIAAA).

 - Public Health Service.